Rafe/rafe.github.com/source/_posts/2013-10-31-understand-chef-lwrp-heavy-version.markdown

 end
 ```

-Include the code under library directory, and we can use our new resource and provider!
+Include the code under libraries directory, and we can use our new resource and provider!

 # Resource and Provider (Light version - LWRP)